 Unemployment rates in European nations have typically been higher than in the United States.
-In 2020, before the start of the COVID-19 pandemic, the U.S. unemployment rate was 3.5%, compared with 8.5% in France, 10% in Italy, and 7.1% in Sweden.
+In 2006, before the start of the Great Recession, the U.S. unemployment rate was 4.6%, compared with 9% in France, 10.4% in Germany, and 7.1% in Sweden.
 We can attribute the pattern of generally higher unemployment rates in Europe, which dates back to the 1970s, to the fact that European economies have a higher natural rate of unemployment because they have a greater number of rules and restrictions that discourage firms from hiring and unemployed workers from taking jobs.

 Addressing the natural rate of unemployment is straightforward in theory but difficult in practice.
 Government can play a useful role in providing unemployment and welfare payments, for example, by passing rules about where and when businesses can operate, and assuring that the workplace is safe.
-However, these wellintentioned laws can, in some cases, become so intrusive that businesses decide to place limits on their hiring.
+However, these well-intentioned laws can, in some cases, become so intrusive that businesses decide to place limits on their hiring.